 - As with any other online service, packet loss is a serious issue that affects CS: GO and its players all around the world.
-We'll tell you all about it.

 Counter-Strike: Global Offensive is a popular game from Valve that took the world by storm.
 More so since it’s become a free-to-play game, which upset a lot of players who paid for it.
 But that’s not what this is about.

 If you’re not familiar with the concept, since its dawn, Counter-Strike has been about defeating the opposing force.
 Yeah, pun intended.
 You pick a side (terrorists and counter-terrorists) and you go bananas obliterating the enemy team.